Skip to main content

 • Integration layer: How data moves between systems, including real-time and batch patterns

-• Storage strategy: Where data lives—operational databases, data warehouses, lakes, or lakehouses
+• Storage strategy: Where data lives—operational databases, data warehouses, lakes, or lakehouses (see our overview of modern data warehousing)

 • Processing framework: How raw data becomes analytics-ready information

-• Consumption layer: How users access insights—BI tools, embedded analytics, APIs
+• Consumption layer: How users access insights—BI tools, embedded analytics, APIs (for tool selection, see Power BI vs Oracle Analytics compared)

 Pillar 3: Governance and Quality